WeiHen01/BITM2113_Group01_Project/View Layer/User/README.md

 # User level

-This folder contains all functionalities that is authorized to user level.
+This folder contains all front-ends that is authorized to user level.
+The front-ends here will be linked to the functionalities at controller layer through interaction.

 ## Features provided: